-Having a dryer that can blow warm air is beneficial especially in colder weather as the heat will help to evaporate any water on your bike as well as blow it away; it will also keep your hands warm when working in the cold.
+Having a dryer that can blow warm air is beneficial, especially in colder weather, as the heat will help evaporate any water on your bike and blow it away; it will also keep your hands warm when working in the cold.

-However, it is not essential as providing the dryer has a good quality motor then it will get the job done by blowing the water away regardless.
+However, it is not essential as providing the dryer has a good quality motor; it will get the job done by blowing the water away regardless.

-Power is key, you don’t need a dryer that could be used as a leaf blower for your whole street, but you do need it to be effective.
+Power is critical, you don’t need a dryer that could be used as a leaf blower for your whole street, but you need it to be effective.

 Upwards of 2000W is where you should be looking as a guide.

-Other things to look out for is how long the power lead is, how long the hose is, and whether the dryer has a handle for carrying.
+Other things to look out for are how long the power lead is, how long the hose is, and whether the dryer has a handle for carrying.

-It is these kinds of features that make all the difference between the job being done quickly and efficiently or becoming annoying.
+These kinds of features make all the difference between the job being done quickly and efficiently or becoming annoying.

-A dryer that has multiple nozzle attachments is super useful as it means that you can concentrate the air in certain directions to fully dry your motorcycle.
+A dryer with multiple nozzle attachments is super helpful as it lets you concentrate the air in specific directions to dry your motorcycle thoroughly.

-Adjustable attachments, heat and air settings will also mean you can find other uses for the dryer, such as drying your car or your pets.
+Adjustable attachments and heat and air settings will also mean you can find other uses for the dryer, such as drying your car or pets.

 In some ways, a motorcycle dryer is something you never knew you needed until you take the plunge and buy one.

-After that you will never look back, it is the best way to keep your bike protected from water damage and also from scratches etc. from towelling the bike dry.
+After that, you will never look back; it is the best way to protect your bike from water damage and scratches from towelling the motorbike dry.

-The Bruhl MD1900+ is a great dryer that will get the job done with no fuss and is a quality product that will last you a long time.
+The Bruhl MD1900+ is an excellent dryer that will get the job done with no fuss and is a quality product that will last a long time.